matpalm/diy_twitter_client/README.md

 prep some training data by giving a thumbs up and thumbs down to unread tweets
 > $ ./read_tweets.rb

-you'll be presented with the latest (upto) 5 tweets give a single string that denotes what you think about each tweet no username is given to ensure your opinion is not swayed :)
+you'll be presented with the latest unrated tweet no username is given to ensure your opinion is not swayed :)

 for now the commands are...
-- u: thumbs up
+- u: give thumbs up; this tweet is worth reading
-- n: neutral
+- n: you're neutral about this tweet
-- d: thumbs down
+- d: give thumbs down; this tweet is a waste of time
 - x: exit

-eg 'uuudn' means you liked the first 3, didn't like the 4th and were neutral on the 5th

-(i know it's a crap interface but it'll do for now)

 ### part four: the actual learning